cauIfield/cauIfield/README.md

 I AM NOT DRAMATIC NOR STUBBORN.
 I CAN UNDERSTAND THE ANNOYING BIT BUT WHATEVA FLEVEAAAA....
 ROLLS MY EYES guys ellie gets jealous if i sit next to someone else on ponytown

+^ ur not annoying that was a lie pls dont insult urself its only okay when i do it & no thats STUPID i just find it funny to fuel that delusion - e O_o